 - An inner thought that says: Weirdo – plus a smile

 Or, how about a judgmental look or word from a religious person?
 I had a good friend (when he was newly converted) speak down to me once.
 I didn’t talk to him for three years.
 I saw an “elder” in a local church admonish a boy for wearing a hat in church.
 I’m sure that made the kid feel good.
 I could go on, but the point is clear.

 The answer is surprisingly simple.
-They don’t understand God’s message.
+They don’t understand God’s message – it hasn’t penetrated their hearts.
 This misunderstanding has led to misinterpretation.
 This has led to incorrect teaching and focus.
 This has led to very few examples to follow.
 In other words, we can’t see the “good news” in action.

 With this in mind, we have to at least entertain what Dallas Willard writes in regards to Christian teaching (I suggest reading this twice):